High-Risk Auto Insurance in Ontario

 Higher Range

-More common when there are serious issues such as DUI convictions, multiple accidents, or a cancelled insurance policy.
+More common when there are serious issues such as DUI convictions, multiple accidents, or a cancelled policy.

 *These ranges are general examples.
 The exact premium you are offered will depend on the details of your driving history and the type of coverage you request.